Have a read on below at some quick stats and facts on the Houston Rockets to get you started:

 Will the Houston Rockets make the playoffs this year?

-The Houston Rockets made the playoffs in the 2019-20 season after finishing 4th in the West with a 44-28 record.
+The Houston Rockets did not make the playoffs in the 2020-21 season after finishing with the worst record in the NBA, 17-55.

 Will the Houston Rockets get the 1st pick in the NBA Draft?